isabella232/PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChart/README.md

 ## Configure the project

-1. In **Visual Studio**, choose the **PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChartWeb** project.
-In **Properties**, ensure **SSL Enabled** is **True**.
-Verify that the **SSL URL** uses the same domain name and port number as those listed in step 3 below.

-2. Ensure your Azure subscription is bound to your Office 365 tenant.
+1. Ensure your Azure subscription is bound to your Office 365 tenant.
 For more information, see the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://blogs.technet.com/b/ad/archive/2013/11/08/creating-and-managing-multiple-windows-azure-active-directories.aspx).
 The section **Adding a new directory** will explain how to do this.
 You can also see [Set up your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) and the section **Associate your Office 365 account with Azure AD to create and manage apps** for more information.

-3. Register your application using the [Azure Management Portal](https://manage.windowsazure.com).
+2. Register your application using the [Azure Management Portal](https://manage.windowsazure.com).
 Sign-in with the account of an administrator or your Office 365 subscription.
 To learn how to register your application, see [Register an application with the Microsoft identity platforml](https://msdn.microsoft.com/office/office365/HowTo/add-common-consent-manually).
 Use the following settings:

  - REDIRCT URI: https://localhost:44301/AzureADAuth/Authorize
  - SUPPORTED ACCOUNT TYPES: "Accounts in this organizational directory only"